rackerlabs/support-how-to/content/exchange/add-microsoft-exchange-mailboxes.md

 - **Difficulty:** Easy

-- **Time needed:** Approximately 5 minutes to create a mailbox / Approximately 15 additional minutes for mailbox to be accessible
+- **Time needed:** Approximately 5 minutes to create a mailbox, and approximately 15 additional minutes for the mailbox to be accessible

 - **Tools required:** Cloud Office Control Panel access

 For more information about prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology).

-### Add one Exchange mailbox
+### Add a single Exchange mailbox

-**Warning:** Adding multiple mailboxes will extend the time needed to be able to access a new mailbox as mailbox additions are processed in order.

 1. Log in to the [Cloud Office Control Panel](https://cp.rackspace.com) using your Rackspace Cloud Office admin ID and password.

-2. In the Microsoft Exchange section, select **Mailboxes**.
+2. In the Microsoft Exchange section, click **Mailboxes**.

    <img src="{% asset_path exchange/add-microsoft-exchange-mailboxes/add-hex-mailbox-sc1.png %}" />

+3. If you have multiple domains, select the domain to which you want to add a mailbox to.

+4. Click **Add Mailbox**.

+   <img src="{% asset_path exchange/add-microsoft-exchange-mailboxes/add-hex-mailbox-sc2.png %}" />

    **Note:** If the **Add Mailbox** button is unavailable, you must add the necessary licenses to your account before you can add a mailbox.
 See [Add a mailbox license](#add-a-mailbox-license) for instructions.

-3. If you have multiple domains, select the domain of which you want to add a mailbox to.

-4. Click **Add Mailbox**.

-   <img src="{% asset_path exchange/add-microsoft-exchange-mailboxes/add-hex-mailbox-sc2.png %}" />

 5. Enter the requested information in the fields provided: